-Students with a Liberal Arts or NCSS concentration will receive additional advising by the Concentration Coordinator.
-Brown/RISD dual degree students (BRDD) also have a BRDD program advisor.
+Students with a concentration will receive additional advising by the Concentration Coordinator.
+Brown | RISD Dual Degree Students (BRDD) also have a BRDD Program Advisor.
 Graduate Students are advised by the Graduate Program Director and their thesis advisor.

 Assistance with procedural matters relating to registration and degree audits is available from the Registrar’s Office.